Downtown Owl (film): Cast

+In addition, Arden Michalec portrays Tina McAndrew, while the film's screenwriter and co-director, Hamish Linklater, has a cameo as Principal Valentine.

 Production

 In October 2012, it was announced Adam Scott and Naomi Scott had optioned rights to Downtown Owl by Chuck Klosterman for a planned film adaption to produce under their Gettin Rad Productions banner.

 In April 2022, it was announced Lily Rabe, Ed Harris, Vanessa Hudgens, Finn Wittrock, and Jack Dylan Grazer had joined the cast of the film, with Rabe directing and producing alongside Hamish Linklater who wrote the screenplay, and her producing partner Bettina Barrow under their banner, Kill Claudio Productions with Sony Pictures' Stage 6 Films overseeing production and Sony Pictures Releasing set to distribute.
 The film was a part of the Sundance Institute's Feature Film Program and Creative Producing Initiative under the organization's Creative Producing Summit and Talent Forum.
 It was also announced that T Bone Burnett had signed on to compose the film score, and Rebecca Green and Michael Melamedoff were co-producing under Three Point Capital and Esme Grace Media.
 The following day, it was revealed that Henry Golding had joined the cast of the film.

-Principal photography began prior to the official announcement, on April 3, 2022 in Minnesota.
-Filming took place in Saint Paul, Independence, and Elko New Market, and wrapped in early May.
+Principal photography took place throughout April 2022, in Minnesota.
+Filming took place in Saint Paul, Independence, and Elko New Market.